Bubliai

 Bubliai (formerly Бубли, Buble) is a village in Kėdainiai district municipality, in Kaunas County, in central Lithuania.
 According to the 2011 census, the village had a population of 29 people.
 It is located 2 km from Aristava, by the Bubliai Reservoir and the Piltyna river.
 A small hydroelectric power plant is installed near Bubliai.
-The A8 highway passes nearby Bubliai.
+The A8 highway passes nearby.

 At the beginning of the 20th century there was Bubliai manor and village.